nuuuwan/news_lk3_data/README.md

 Further outbreaks of measles could spread across Britain, the UK Health Security Agency (UKHSA) has warned, after declaring a national incident amid a surge in cases and low vaccine uptake.

 Recent figures from the agency revealed a sharp rise in the number of measles cases, with uptake of the measles, mumps and rubella (MMR) vaccine at its lowest level in more than a decade and “well under” the recommended coverage, the UKHSA chief executive, Dame Jenny Harries, has said.

+“This is a call right across the country for all parents to check the vaccination rates of their children,” Harries told BBC Radio 4’s Today programme as she was due to travel to the West Midlands, which has had the largest recent outbreak of the infection outside London.

 ...